 /storyforge:voice-checker my-book chapter-01

-# 7-dimension scan shows concrete issues
+# 7-dimension scan shows concrete problems

 Check: